 You wake up in the morning and you hear dozens of feathery friends wishing you a good morning.

-But just putting out a bird feeder is not enough to create a bird haven outside your window.
+But just putting out a bird feeding station is not enough to create a bird haven outside your window.

 How do I get Birds to Come to My Bird Feeder?